GLU-Net: Global-Local Universal Network for Dense Flow and Correspondences: Abstract

 Establishing dense correspondences between a pair of images is an important and general problem, covering geometric matching, optical flow and semantic correspondences.
 While these applications share fundamental challenges, such as large displacements, pixel-accuracy, and appearance changes, they are currently addressed with specialized network architectures, designed for only one particular task.
 This severely limits the generalization capabilities of such networks to new scenarios, where \eg robustness to larger displacements or higher accuracy is required.

 In this work, we propose a universal network architecture that is directly applicable to all the aforementioned dense correspondence problems.
 We achieve both high accuracy and robustness to large displacements by investigating the combined use of global and local correlation layers.
 We further propose an adaptive resolution strategy, allowing our network to operate on virtually any input image resolution.
 The proposed \textbf{GLU-Net} achieves state-of-the-art performance for geometric and semantic matching as well as optical flow, when using the \emph{same} network and weights.
+Code and trained models are available at \mbox{\url{https://github.com/PruneTruong/GLU-Net}}.